 With all the best intentions in mind, calm and collected, ready to take time and plan, I entered the house reef with the new setup.
 Still from the very first moment, it all went horribly wrong.
 As the system was way too heavy and constantly falling forward it threw off my buoyancy quite a bit.
 On top of that strong currents were pushing, and the light situation changed every minute overthrowing the manual settings once I put them.
 On top of that, every creature capable of moving did move away from me, visibility wasn’t great and I couldn’t find any subject.

 The only positive aspect: nobody else was around to see me struggling.
-As it turns out, even with thousands of dives, I still needed to get used to diving with a new and relatively big camera system … Thus, the next dives I focussed on wide-angle and natural light in the shallows to get a feel for the camera.
+As it turns out, even with thousands of dives, I still needed to get used to diving with a new and relatively big camera system … Thus, during my next dives I focussed on wide-angle and natural light in the shallows to get a feel for the camera.
 I tweaked the buoyancy with float arms, invested in strobes and focussed on easy subjects.
 Easy in the sense that they stay in place long enough for me to work out all my settings.

 Where I’m standing in underwater photography

 All in all, I am far from being professional.
 Nevertheless, after 50 dives or so with my new camera setup, it does feel like it has become a part of me.
 I do know what I’m doing.
 At least most of the time.
 I enjoy the process and rather try getting one nice shot than a bundle of mediocre ones.
 Sometimes I even try to compose fish against a beautiful background.
 The results are slowly but surely listed in the category „entries with photos land and underwater“ and underwater photography.